tnorth93/28-routes/README.md

 # React Routes
 Add notes to a list of notes with id, content, and title.
+Navigate to the Dashboard to create, update, and delete notes!
+Use the command ```npm run watch``` from your terminal to start the application
  ## Prereqs
  IDE, Node, React, NPM
  ## Install